MariaRosenholm/MariaRosenholm/README.md

 &nbsp;

 From the recent repos you can find pieces of code or scripts related some courses or coding challenges I have taken part of, and some random scripts I have needed for some purpose :D

+In my current job I mainly work with Python and do automations with Powershell.

 &nbsp;